Grand National 2023: Date, start time, latest odds and how to watch

 The Grand National, the most highly-anticipated race on the British calendar, is back.
 The best-known steeplechase in the world features 40 runners tackling Aintree's 30 Grand National fences over the course of four miles, 2½ furlongs.

-The list of potential entrants was cut on March 28, with Ashtown Lad and Lord Lariat among the highly favoured horses withdrawn.
+The final confirmed list of 40 runners was announced on Thursday morning, with Fakiera, Mortal, Darrens Hope, Captain Cattistock, Secret Reprieve and Fantastikas all missing out.
 The defending champion, Noble Yeats, will be back, however, and is among the favourites for a repeat victory.

+If you're running a sweepstake, you can download our sweepstake kit.
+Or if you fancy a simple wager, consult our Grand National tips.

 When is the 2023 Grand National?